 - Green Mountain Water Skiers accepts membership payments with predefined PayPal button options.

-- Heidi’s Treasures, utilizes the WooCommerce online store plugin for product display but not yet for online selling.
+- Heidi’s Treasures (website retired) utilized the WooCommerce online store plugin for product display even though they didn’t wish to do online sales.

 - Clearwater Sports has a robust WooCommerce store and accepts payments through multiple processing methods.